 he's worked with some of the most popular and influential artists and producers of his era like Alicia Keys (Elevado mixed her hugely successful debut single “Fallen”), Jay Z, Rick Rubin, Tony Visconti, Mark Ronson, Erykah Badu and J Dilla to name a few.

-The interesting thing about Elevado is his commitment to analogue.
+What sets him apart from his peers is his commitment to analog.
 He’s been quoted in many interviews about his dissatisfaction with the digital recording medium and the way it has changed the industry and the creative process of artists and production.
 Elevado doesn’t use any plug-ins (digital effects and processing) and uses analog equipment exclusively for processing.
-His dedication to analog has defined his career attracting a wide range of artists from different genres like rock, jazz, hip hop, soul and world music.
+His dedication to analog has defined his career attracting a wide range of artists from different genres.